Fan-007-AHR-ACO/Benchmarks-of-the-mVRP-DTVT-problem/README.md

 Task_x: position of the tasks (x-coordinate);<br>
 Task_y: position of the tasks (y-coordinate);<br>
 STask_num: number of the supervision tasks;<br>
-STask_type: type of vessel in the supervision tasks, with 0 for standard boat and 1 for speedboat;<br>
+STask_type: type of unidentified vessel in the supervision tasks, with 0 for standard boat and 1 for speedboat;<br>
 STask_nsb: number of speedboats;<br>
 STask_dmd: task demands of the supervision tasks;<br>
 STask_velx: velocity of unidentified vessel (x-axis component);<br>